arnabganguly/HDInsightESPLab/Architecture.md

 7. To enable communication between HDInsight and ADDS , HDInsight clusters can be optionally created with the ADDS VNet .
 If they are created in a separate VNet(recommended approach) , that VNet needs to be [peered](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) with the ADDS VNet.
 This way multiple HDInsight clusters VNets can be peered to the ADDS VNet.
 The current limit for virtual network peerings for a virtual network in Azure is [500](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits).

-8. The Managed Feature in Azure can be used to authenticate to any service that supports Azure AD authentication.
+8. The Managed Identity feature in Azure can be used to authenticate to any service that supports Azure AD authentication.
+In this architecture, there are two user-assigned managed service identities.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzk1NjA2OTE0LC03OTM2NTgwNjMsMjA1Mj
+eyJoaXN0b3J5IjpbMTE1MjUyODQ2MiwtNzkzNjU4MDYzLDIwNT
-IxNDk4OSwtMjA2ODY3NTk5MywtMTY5NTcyNjczNiw5Njc4NjUw
+IyMTQ5ODksLTIwNjg2NzU5OTMsLTE2OTU3MjY3MzYsOTY3ODY1
-MjgsLTE3NjcwNDkwMzgsLTE4MDUxNTczOTAsLTE3NjY5Mzc2OT
+MDI4LC0xNzY3MDQ5MDM4LC0xODA1MTU3MzkwLC0xNzY2OTM3Nj
-hdfQ==
+k4XX0=
 -->